 Agra is studded with one of the 7 wonders of the world, the iconic Taj Mahal which is an epitome of beauty and eternal love.
 Nothing can beat the charm of this supremely gorgeous monument that speaks volumes of the plush Mughal kingdom, however, the bustling city of Agra offers so much more.
 Apart from visiting the quintessential Taj Mahal, there are many other exciting things to do in Agra which can make your trip even more memorable.
 Take a dekko!

-Here’s the list of best things that will etch beautiful memories in your heart.
+Here’s the list of the best things that will etch beautiful memories in your heart.
 Check out!

 Another gem constructed during the reign of prominent Mughal Emperor Shah Jahan, Agra Fort is rightly named as the jewel of Agra.
 This 16th-century Mughal monument is also known as Lal Qila or Qila-i-Akbari.
 Basking in the glory of the bygone era, this beautiful monument was once the residence of Mughal emperors until the year 1638.
 One can witness impressive structures like the Jahangir Mahal, Khas Mahal, Diwan-i-Khas, Diwan-i-Aam, Machchhi Bhawan, and Moti Masjid in the fortified walls of Agra Fort.
-Also declared as the UNESCO World Heritage site, this breathtaking monument made of red sandstone is one of the major attractions of Agra that stands just after the Taj Mahal.
+Also declared as the UNESCO World Heritage site, this breathtaking monument made of red sandstone is one of the best places to visit in Agra that stands just after the Taj Mahal.

 The beautiful marble tomb built in remembrance of Mirza Ghias Beg, later named as Itimad-Ud-Daulah is a mini version of the Taj Mahal.
 It is the first tomb in India that was built in the shape of a jewelry box made of marble.
 One of the spectacular architectural wonders of the city of Agra, the mausoleum of Empress Nur Jahan’s father was commissioned by her.
 Adorned with elaborate carvings, exquisite marble screen work, and intricate inlay work; this timeless beauty represents the typical Islamic patterns that were popular in the 16th Century.
 The tomb, located on the pristine banks of the Yamuna River is believed to be an inspiration behind the construction of the Taj Mahal.